luizfilipezs/querier-ts/README.md

   .skip(5)
 ```

->Passing a float or a negative number will throw an exception.
+>Passing a float or a negative number will throw an `InvalidArgumentError`.